module specification

 Syllabus

-Managing the event team; managing budgets; carrying out risk assessments; understanding legal obligations; promotion; logis-tics; event evaluation; methods of critical analysis and reflection LO2, LO3
+Managing the event team; managing budgets; carrying out risk assessments; understanding legal obligations; promotion; logistics; event evaluation; methods of critical analysis and reflection.

 Balance of independent study and scheduled teaching activity

-Lectures aim to introduce the students to the relevant models and theories that will aid them when the opportunity occur to apply this knowledge by holding a real event.
-Industry professionals (internal or external) may also act as guest lecturers, mentors, supervisors and facilitators.
+The lectures aim to introduce the students to key models and theories in event planning and management, equipping them with the knowledge needed to apply these concepts when planning an event.
+Industry professionals (internal or external) may contribute as guest lecturers, mentors, supervisors and facilitators, providing valuable insights and potential networking opportunities.

 The module offers the opportunity to apply the relevant theories both in the classroom and within the context of real events.
-Where relevant, guest speakers or industry related activities, student self-directed learning or student selected topics will also be deployed.
+Student self-directed learning or student selected topics will also be deployed.
+Dedicated class time will be provided for teams to collaborate on event production, delivery, and assessment preparation.

-Weekly teaching will be supported with the online intranet (Weblearn) for sharing materials and incorporating online activities in preparation for, or as follow-up of sessions, and include both individual and collaborative exercises.
+Weekly teaching will be supported via the online platform Weblearn, which will host materials such as lecture slides, session recordings, and interactive tasks.
+These online resources will aid preparation and reflection and include both individual and collaborative exercises.

 Learning outcomes